Ass.-Prof. Dr. Philip R. Nigst

 Contact

-Prospective Master and PhD students: Please feel free to get in touch if you wish to explore any collaborative opportunities with us or want to discuss your research ideas.
+Prospective Master and PhD students: Please feel free to get in touch if you wish to explore any collaborative opportunities with me or want to discuss your research ideas.

 Key Research Topics